RyanSpartan117/another_ruby_framework/README.md

 There is currently a report with the full test run saved in there, so feel free to check that out.
 Running the above task will overwrite the report.

-## Decision justifications

-Browser choice is fairly simple.
-Chrome heavily dominates the usage share for web browsers.

-It's also my browser of choice so i'm heavily biased.
-Dev tools are great all purpose, and comes with the device toolbar which is very handy.

 ### Tests

 I have split the tests up depending on which part of the todos list functionality i'll be testing.